WordPress

 Marketing autonomy is the ability for non-technical marketing teams to create, publish, and update digital content without waiting for developer resources or technical bottlenecks.

+In practice, this allows non-technical marketers to launch campaigns and update website content without waiting for developers.
 This means non-technical marketers can create landing pages in hours, not weeks.
 Campaigns can iterate in days, not months.
 A/B tests that scale from 1-2 per month to 10-15.
+With autonomy, marketing teams can move at business speed, not developer speed.

 Marketing autonomy is achieved through three core components: